Pools

 Large pools can take several minutes to import and mount all datasets.

-The progress can be monitored either in /var/log/pool-<nam>/current
+The progress can be monitored either in /var/log/pool-<nam>/current or

 in syslog.